MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/oracle-azure-netapp-files-content.md

 Azure DCsv2-series VMs have built-in high-performance, all-flash ONTAP enterprise systems.
 These systems are also integrated in the Azure software-defined networking (SDN) and Azure Resource Manager frameworks.
 As a result, you get high-bandwidth, low-latency shared storage that's comparable to an on-premises solution.
 The performance of this architecture meets the requirements of the most demanding, business-critical enterprise workloads.
 For more information on the performance benefits of Azure NetApp Files, see [Benefits of using Azure NetApp Files with Oracle Database][Benefits of using Azure NetApp Files with Oracle Database].

 Azure NetApp Files offers on-demand scalability.
-You can enlarge or shrink deployments to optimize each workload's configuration.
+You can enlarge or reduce deployments to optimize each workload's configuration.

 #### Enterprise-scale data management